rajicon/SubAtt/README.md

 4)  Train SubAtt model using train_SubAtt_All_Versions.py

-5)  Use trained model to predict new embeddings using its estimate_multiple_vectors() method.
-(If only one estimate, put word and context in a list).
+5)  Use trained model to predict new embeddings using its estimate_vector() and estimate_multiple_vectors() functions.
+Note: ANY input with zero subwords or contexts will currently lead to shape issues, so be sure to check for this before using these methods.

 Some Examples: